DarkStarSword/3d-fixes/Viscera/README.md

 and Molotov cocktails to become misaligned!
 Four separation presets are provided on the backslash key as an alternative.

+If the object highlights are still misaligned after pressing backslash, try pressing ] to disable the correction.
+If neither way works, let me know.

 Known Issues
 ------------
-Some object highlights and Molotov cocktails are misaligned (to the right) when 3D is disabled.
+- Some object highlights and Molotov cocktails are misaligned (to the right) when 3D is disabled.
 This appears to be a driver issue as it happens whenever 3D is enabled in the control panel and the fix will counter this problem, but only while 3D is enabled and using the provided separation presets.

-If you instead notice this misalignment happening to the left while 3D is enabled, please let me know.
+- Some of the default nvidia key bindings affect this game, e.g. adjusting separation with Ctrl+F4 will freeze the physics (press F4 a second time to fix)